mmbman/Katagiri/1986-08-02-Settling-in-the-Vast-Openness-of-the-Sky.md

 #### 0:00

 **Katagiri Roshi:** I think most of you have lots of questions, or big doubt, to practice the *shikantaza* we do, “just sitting,” if you attend various workshops, various seminars of yoga and Christianity, many other things.
 Because the practice we do is *too simple* to touch the heart.
 It’s very difficult.
 On the other hand, if you attend workshops, seminars of other things, you can see very clearly lots of benefits, instructions.
-So immediately you think, why do you do *this*?
+So immediately you think, why do you do *this* (*shikantaza*)?
 It's wasting time.

 This is natural.
 Most of people have these questions.